JarDeVSon/PlaywrightPython/README.md

-# Playwright Python Test Automation - Marketing Cloud Platform
+# Playwright Python Test Automation - The Heroku App The Internet.
+Login Demo

 A comprehensive Playwright test automation suite for """Test suite for the Login Page of The Internet.""" using Python and Pytest.